jonasbrunvoll/jonasbrunvoll/README.md

 ### Hi there and welcome to my GitHub page👋

+🔭 I’m currently working on School assignments.
-- 📫 How to each me [jonas.brunvoll.larsson@gmail.com]
+📫 How to each me jonas.brunvoll.larsson@gmail.com.

 <!--
 **jonasbrunvoll/jonasbrunvoll** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.